This article is included in the Great Things: Issue 1 edition of the DPR Newsletter.

-Nestled at the edge of North Carolina’s Research Triangle, an area famed for innovation, the popular suburban community of Cary consistently ranks among the nation’s most desirable places for active families.
-It is here that UNC Healthcare Panther Creek is embracing prefabrication to bring its new ambulatory surgery center online more quickly, addressing the growing community’s need for greater access to healthcare.
-By using a robust virtual design and construction program along with the use of prefabricated plumbing, electrical, and conduit materials, as well as tilt-up walls, DPR Construction is able to deliver the project one to two months quicker than if using traditional methods.
+Nestled at the edge of North Carolina’s Research Triangle, an area famed for innovation, the growing community of Cary ranks among the nation’s most desirable places for active families.
+It is here that the UNC Healthcare Panther Creek project team is embracing prefabrication to bring its new ambulatory surgery center online more quickly.
+By using a robust virtual design and construction (VDC) program along with prefabricated plumbing, electrical and conduit materials and tilt-up walls, DPR Construction is slated to deliver the project one to two months quicker than with traditional methods.

 “The real story here goes deeper than the prefabrication itself.
-It was really about the modeling and coordination efforts done before we even stepped foot onsite,” says Superintendent Daniel Wrenn.
+It was really about the modeling and coordination efforts done before we even stepped foot on-site,” said Daniel Wrenn, superintendent for the project.
 “All penetrations, all hangers and embeds were already in place before we poured any slabs or decks.
-The day after we poured the deck, we were able to start the rough-in—in-wall and overhead.
+The day after we poured a deck, we were able to start the rough-in.
 Normally, you’ve got weeks of layout and putting up your hangers before you can put the first piece of material up.
-Instead, our approach saved a lot of time.”
+Our approach saved a lot of time.”